-On today’s date in 1966, Finance Minister Walter Gordon announced the Royal Canadian Mint would issue a set of coins to mark the country’s 100th anniversary in 1967.
+On today’s date in 1966, Finance Minister Walter Gordon announced a gold coin would be struck by the Royal Canadian Mint as part of a set of coins marking the country’s 100th anniversary in 1967.

-Bearing reverse designs by acclaimed artist Alex Colville, the set included a 22-karat $20 gold coin plus one-, five-, 10-, 25- and 50-cent pieces and a silver dollar.
-The designs included:
+Bearing reverse designs by acclaimed artist Alex Colville, the set included a 22-karat $20 gold coin, a silver dollar and one-, five-, 10-, 25- and 50-cent pieces.

 - the Canadian coat of arms on the $20 gold coin;